Skip to main content

 In 1940 Henry and Irina’s street in Hampstead was bombed, narrowly missing but damaging their studio.
 Fortunately, the couple had been away visiting friends in Hertfordshire at the time.
 On discovering the damage they quickly left London again.

 They returned to Hertfordshire, deciding to rent part of a farmhouse called ‘Hoglands’ in Perry Green near Much Hadham.
-Though initially they planned to stay here just for the duration of the war, it would become their home for the rest of their lives.
+Although initially they planned to stay here just for the duration of the war, it would become their home for the rest of their lives.

 A black and white photo showing the rear of an old farmhouse.
 A man, in his early 40s, is standing in an open doorway in the left of frame.